swipswaps/vscode-stable-updater/README.md

 🚀 **Cross-platform VSCode update script with smart download management and dual-mode support**

+⚠️ **ALPHA VERSION - NOT YET TESTED** ⚠️

-A robust, production-ready script for updating Visual Studio Code (both Stable and Insiders editions) on Linux systems with intelligent download management, comprehensive error handling, and excellent user experience.
+A robust script for updating Visual Studio Code (both Stable and Insiders editions) on Linux systems with intelligent download management, comprehensive error handling, and excellent user experience.

+**Current Status**: Alpha release (v2.0.0-alpha.1) - Linted and compliant but requires testing before production use.

 ## ✨ Features